geoview-core - v2.2.0

 • OptionalinputFormat: string | string[]

-IANA timezone string to apply if the input string has no explicit timezone.
+Optional IANA timezone string to apply if the input string has no explicit timezone

-If true, enforces strict parsing according to the provided inputFormat.
+Optional, if true, enforces strict parsing according to the provided inputFormat

 Returns Dayjs

-If the time zone is not a valid or supported IANA identifier.
+When the time zone is not a valid or supported IANA identifier

 • If the input string contains a timezone (hasTZ is true), it is treated as an exact instant.